Ivan Pavlov: Pavlov Psychology & Classical Conditioning

 Who was Ivan Pavlov?

 Ivan Petrovich Pavlov was born in 1840 in Ryazan, in central Russia.
-He was a Russian physiologist famous for developing the concept of conditioned reflex.
+He was a Russian physiologist famous for introducing the concept of conditioned reflexes.
 Pavlov mastered philosophy by proving that animals could be conditioned to respond to various stimuli.
 He was rewarded for his work in 1904 when he won the Nobel Prize for Physiology and Medicine for his research on digestive secretions and was the first Russian Nobel laureate in history.

 Ivan's family life